Board of Directors

 Carolyn Bissonette – Treasurer

-Susan Parker – Outreach Director
+Susan Parker – Director At Large

 Susan Parker was born in Bury, England.
 She emigrated to Canada with her husband in 1976 and became a Canadian citizen in 1983.
 She enjoys spending time with her has two children and five grandchildren.
 Susan has been a member of the Edmonton Horticultural Society since 1995.
 She has worked in a greenhouse for almost 20 years.
 She has been involved in many gardening community projects such as the Twin Brooks community garden, Front Yards in Bloom and developing the Edmonton Valley Zoo vegetable and pollinator gardens.
 She has won the EHS Passionate Gardener of the Year.

-Myrna Peters – Garden Tour Director
+Myrna Peters – Director At Large

 Myrna enjoys working outdoors in her many gardens, hugging trees and connecting with her community.